careway/cwparser/README.md

-# Config Parser
+# cwparser

 A flexible C++ configuration parser that supports hierarchical structures, various data types, and intuitive access patterns.
+Mainly used for parsing configuration files.

 ## Features